k-mate/modeling-yield-curve/README.md

 ## Data

 - Data is not shared
-- Has to installed manually on computer to run the R codes
+- Has to be installed manually on computer to run the R codes
 - Put required data in a folder called "/dataset"

 ## Files